Marlins vs. Cardinals Player Props Betting Odds

 Arraez Stats

-- Arraez has 119 hits with 17 doubles, a triple, three home runs and 25 walks.
-He has driven in 41 runs with one stolen base.
+- Arraez has 120 hits with 17 doubles, a triple, three home runs, 27 walks and 41 RBI.
+He's also stolen one base.

-- Arraez will look for his fifth straight game with a hit in this contest.
-During his last five outings he is hitting .263 with a double, a walk and two RBI.
+- Arraez hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is hitting .316 with a double, two walks and two RBI.

 Arraez Recent Games